Transportation

 The scope of work includes a new 950 km double-track/mixed-traffic rail line between Jeddah and Riyadh.
 The existing 450 km network between Riyadh and Dammam will be upgraded, and the rail lines between Dammam and Jubail will be upgraded or extended.
 A bypass will also be built around Riyadh, connecting to port cities.
 There will also be rail extensions to the industrial city of Yanbu and to King Abdullah Port.

-The Saudi China Landbridge Consortium is tasked with delivering the project and comprises SAR, China Civil Engineering Construction Company (CCECC), and the Saudi company Al-Ayuni Contracting.
+The Saudi China Landbridge Consortium tasked to deliver the project comprises the railway, China Civil Engineering Construction Co. and Saudi-based Al-Ayuni Contracting.

 Work in the vicinity of the capital includes a 22.7 km single-track rail, a 265-m bridge over Highway HW615, and a 118-m bridge over the Saudi Aramco pipelines.